webdiscus/html-bundler-webpack-plugin/README.md

 then the source favicon file will be processed via `webpack`.

-If the FaviconsBundlerPlugin is enabled or as `auto` in production mode, then the source favicon file will be processed via `favicons` package and the original link tag with favicon will be replaced with generated favicon tags.
+If the FaviconsBundlerPlugin is enabled or as `auto` in production mode, then the source favicon file will be processed via `favicons` module and the original `link` tag with favicon will be replaced with generated favicon tags.

 For example, there is the _src/views/index.html_